Mapkathon2026-UseOSM/lga-osm-extractor/README.md

   concurrency caused OSM's public Overpass mirror to refuse every connection outright.

+- **Overpass mirror rotation and bounded boundary resolution** — `layers.py`'s `OVERPASS_MIRRORS` rotation (switch mirrors after 2
+  consecutive failures against one, rather than retrying a server with no reason to unblock soon) and `boundary.py`'s `BOUNDARY_REQUEST_TIMEOUT_SECONDS` / `BOUNDARY_MAX_RETRIES` (bounding what was previously OSMnx's 180-second default timeout, indistinguishable from a frozen app in a live UI).
+Both mutate a shared `osmnx` global (`overpass_url`, `requests_timeout` respectively) rather than a per-request parameter, so both are lock-protected against the concurrent worker threads that query layers in parallel — a first version of the boundary-timeout lock had a real, narrow race (reading the "original" value to restore *outside* the lock, letting one thread capture another's temporary value), caught by a dedicated concurrency test before shipping, see `lga_extractor/README.md` for the full account.

 - **UI-agnostic progress events** — `events.py`'s event schema
   (`stage_started` / `retry` / `stage_completed` / `stage_failed` /
   `pipeline_completed`) and `ThreadSafeEventQueue`, designed so